relimation/dakthi/dakthi.md

 CV

+*Stress*
+Stress always falls on the final syllable of the root.
+Suffixes are not stressed.

 ## Writing system
-With only 14 consonants, 5 vowels, and a fixed syllable structure, Proto-Dakthi can use a 70-character syllabary for vowels and consonants, with abugida-like markings for vibratives.
+Dakthi dip both of their antennae in ink, to use as brushes for calligraphic writing.
+Dakthi is written top-to-bottom, left-to-right.
+With only 14 consonants, 5 vowels, and a fixed syllable structure, Proto-Dakthi used a 70-character syllabary for vowels and consonants.
+However, sound changes have led to some historical spelling.
+Vibratives marked with vertical lines beside/through the glyphs.

+Many of the glyphs feature parallel lines or rotations; these are drawn with both antennae simultaneously.
+Note that free, independent movement from both antennae would exceed a Dakthi's ability to concentrate on fine motor skills, which why these parallel glyphs arose in the first place.

 ## Grammar